Billionaire Profile

 Early Life

-Roman Avdeev was born on July 17, 1967, in Odintsovo, Moscow region.
-He was raised in an ordinary family and attended a local school.
-He displayed an interest in radio electronics and enrolled in Moscow Power Engineering Institute in 1984, though he was drafted into the army after two years.
-He later graduated from Lipetsk State Technical University in 1996 and completed a banking course at Moscow International University of Business and Information Technologies in 1999.
+Roman Ivanovich Avdeev was born on July 17, 1967, in Odintsovo, Moscow Oblast, Russia.
+His childhood was modest.
+He graduated from secondary school and later studied at the Moscow Power Engineering Institute, though he was drafted into the army after two years.
+He served in the Soviet Army and, after his service, he pursued further education, earning a degree in construction engineering from Lipetsk State Technical University in 1996.
+In 1999, he completed a banking course at the Moscow International University of Business and Information Technologies.

 Rise to Success